 As much as this is a cup of tea short of what one may come up with if they tried to think of the most over-the-top, almost parody-level image to represent all things British, the design actually looks pretty good.

 Once you scan down the homepage, the design becomes subtler, with a strong blue background behind a host of thumbnails that allow you instant access to many of the games available here.
 The colours in the thumbnail create most of the design here, and make sure that navigation is simple and effective.

 It is a concept that is quite silly, but perfectly executed to create a surprisingly attractive site.

 The usual way that a site will try and stand out from its competitors is to offer as many games as it can from as many different software providers as possible.

-Casinoland ticks the second of these boxes with some aplomb, with titles here being provided by developers including BetSoft, ELK Studios, Evolution, Microgaming, NetEnt, NextGen Gaming, NYX Gaming, Play'n GO, Quickspin, and Thunderkick.
+Casinoland ticks the second of these boxes with some aplomb, with titles here being provided by developers including Barcrest, ELK Studios, Evolution, Microgaming, NetEnt, NYX Gaming, Play'n GO, and Thunderkick to name a few.

 However, Casinoland has opted to go a different way when it comes to the amount of games that are actually on offer.
 Instead of offering every game it can get its hands on, Casinoland instead showcases a small number of games from each provider, those it considers high end, totalling a little over 250 titles at the time of writing.

 This is a risk, but an educated one.
 Some players can feel a little overwhelmed when there are thousands of games to choose from, and may take a while to find one they like.
 With a limited amount of games on offer, all of which are excellent in terms of quality and gameplay, Casinoland makes it easy for you to find a game you’ll enjoy, which is a USP, and a good one!